 - 1. Never clean the glass when it is hot. - 2.
 Clean the glass with an approved stove glass cleaner, never use an abrasive material like sandpaper or steel wool - 3.
 Your stove is equipped with an air wash system that will self-clean the glass.
 If the glass is black or covered with soot from slow burning, simply load the stove with good, dry, split wood and burn at high burn for about 20- 30 minutes and the glass should burn clean. - 4.
 Never build a fire against the glass. - 5.
 When closing the door be sure that no pieces of wood are protruding from the door opening that could touch the glass.
 Excessive stress like closing the door on a piece of wood will break the glass.
 If the glass ever breaks in your stove, don't panic, simply shut the air off and let the fire burn out.
 Do not continue to operate a stove with broken glass.
 Do not leave the stove unattended with broken glass. - 6.
 To replace the glass it may be helpful to remove the door from the stove and place on a clean soft work area.
 Remove the retaining ring screws and retaining ring, remove the glass and dispose of properly, CAUTION: BROKEN GLASS WILL BE SHARP.
 Clean the door thoroughly where the new piece of glass will install.
 Set the new piece of glass into the door and replace the retaining ring and screws.
 Glass replacement must be 5mm thickness, approved clear ceramic glass such as Neoceram, Robax, Pyro-ceram, or other glass approved for high temperature applications.
 Do not use tempered glass or Borosilicate.
-See section 8 for replacement glass.
+See section 8 for replacement glass part number and size.
+Be careful to tighten the screws evenly, uneven pressure can break the glass.
 Tighten the screws just enough to hold the glass firmly, overtightening can cause uneven pressure and can break the glass.